MysteryPancake/Houdini-Fun/README.md

 2. On the Vellum Solver under "Collisions", enable "Layer Shock".
 Lower layers are simulated much heavier than higher layers.

 ## Karma: Fix motion blur
-Motion blur in Karma rarely works properly out of the box, even with manual velocity vectors.
+Motion blur in Karma can be pretty unpredictable, especially with packed instances.

 A great fix comes from [CGWiki](https://www.tokeru.com/cgwiki/index.php?title=UsdGuide18): simply add a Cache node set to "Rolling Window".
 Usually I use 1 frame before and 1 frame after.

 This works faster than Karma's motion blur LOP, which caches the entire timeline at once.
+It also fixed some issues I had with animated materials.

 ## Attribute min / max / average...
 Use Attribute Promote set to "Detail" with the appropriate mode.